-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Donabel 2 mg/0.03 mg Film-Coated Tablets EFG
+Donabel 2 mg/0.03 mg film-coated tablets EFG

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

 Donabel is a medication

-Birth control pills that contain two hormones are called combined pills or combined oral contraceptives.
+Birth control pills that contain two hormones are called "combined" pills or combined oral contraceptives.

 Before you can start taking Donabel, your doctor will ask you some questions about your personal medical history and that of your close relatives.
-Your doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.
+The doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.

-Donabel, like other combined oral contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+Donabel, like other combined oral contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

 Do not take Donabel